blechturm/CausalStress/README.md

 If you use CausalStress, please cite:

 > Thomasberger, M. (2025). *CausalStress: A rigorous benchmarking
-> framework built on a Constitutional architecture.* R package version
+> framework built on a Constitutional architecture..* R package version
-> 0.1.0.
+> 0.1.x.

 \`\`\`